• Skip to primary navigation

 In any case, Linda told me what a great book this is — filled with simple, tasty, and pleasing dishes.
 I couldn't agree more.

-baked chicken nuggets on a white serving plate with ketchup as a side
+chicken nuggets in pan and nuggets on a plate with ketchup dip on the side collage

-I mentioned the Homemade Vegan Ranch Dip in the recipe, but this Easy Marinara Sauce would make a great dip as well.
+As mentioned, this Homemade Vegan Ranch Dip or this Easy Marinara Sauce would make great dips as well.

 Substitutions for Special Diets

+• Flour Option: For a recipe like this, most gluten-free flour blends should work fine.
 Organic almond flour is a good grain-free option.
 Use organic coconut flour or organic tiger nut flour for AIP.
+Note that coconut will absorb a lot of moisture so blending it with another flour is best.

-• Oil: You could use another oil suitable for high heat instead of avocado oil.
+• Oil: You could use any other oil suitable for high heat instead of avocado oil.

-• AIP: If you use cassava or tiger nut flour and adjust the spices, these baked chicken nuggets work for the AIP diet!
+• AIP: If you use cassava or tiger nut flour and adjust the spices, these baked chicken nuggets work for the AIP diet.
+Omit the pepper and paprika, and cayenne.
+There aren’t really any good substitutes for these, but this AIP Taco Seasoning would likely taste great on these nuggets.

 • THM: This recipe qualifies as an “S” if you are on the Trim Healthy Mama plan.